NikhilReddy12/Gmail-Ofline/README.md

 # Gmail-Ofline
-Here Gmail Ofline is an Stp project
+Here Gmail Ofline is an Standalone project